ttakami-42/Mermaider/_tests/README.md

 ```

 > [!WARNING]
-> Pay attention to the API usage fees.
+> Pay attention to the API usage.

-## How to use the input generator
+## How to Use the Input Generator

 The source files in `data/input/code/` directory are converted to json.
 You can make error input using generator.py.
 Since it is just a random combination of sentences, edit generator.py if necessary.